MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-classic-asp-errors-with-frt.md

 #### Read the trace log in Internet Explorer

-When you use Internet Explorer to open a Failed Request Tracing log file, various information is displayed in a **Request Summary**.
+When you use Internet Explorer or IE mode in Edge browser to open a Failed Request Tracing log file, various information is displayed in a **Request Summary**.
 This summary contains the general environment information for the failure condition such as the executing URL, the application pool, the authentication type and user name, and other information.
 You'll notice that the reason for the failure is the status code, and that the status was an HTTP 500 error.

 In the **Errors and Warning** section of summary, you see a **view trace** link, as shown in the following illustration:

 :::image type="content" source="media/troubleshoot-classic-asp-errors-with-frt/browser-request-summary-ft-log-error.png" alt-text="Screenshot of a browser window displaying the Request Summary of a failed trace log error.":::

-When you select the **view trace** link, Internet Explorer jumps to the section of the trace where the ASP script failure occurred.
+When you select the **view trace** link, the browser jumps to the section of the trace where the ASP script failure occurred.
 If you expand the individual trace events, you can view the specific details for the event, such as the physical file path, the line number, the ASP error code and description, and the ASP code excerpt that caused the failure, which in this case was the attempt to instantiate an invalid COM class.

 An example is shown in the following illustration: